-The most common cause of test failure is \texttt{TAF} (\np{592}), followed by \texttt{NCDF} (\np{735}).
-We found that these two types of failures are related to each other: when the test uses a non-traced class, the log shows a \texttt{NCDF}, and the test assertion fails consequently.
-We notice that \texttt{NCDF} and \texttt{UOE} are directly related to the removal procedure during the debloat process, meaning that \jdbl is removing necessary classes and methods, respectively.
-This occurs because there are some Java constructs that \jdbl does not manage to cover dynamically, causing an incomplete debloat result, despite the union of information gathered from different coverage tools.
+The most common cause of test failure is \texttt{NCDF} (\np{735}), followed by \texttt{TAF} (\np{592}).
+We found that these two types of failures are related to each other: when the test uses a non-covered class, the log shows a \texttt{NCDF}, and the test assertion fails consequently.
+We notice that \texttt{NCDF} and \texttt{UOE} are directly related to the removal procedure during the debloating procedure, meaning that \jdbl is removing necessary classes and methods, respectively.
+This occurs because there are some Java constructs that \jdbl does not manage to cover dynamically, causing an incomplete debloating result, despite the union of information gathered from different coverage tools.
 Primitive constants, custom exceptions, and single-instruction methods are typical examples.
 These are ubiquitous components of the Java language, which are meant to support robust object-oriented software design, with little or no procedural logic.
-While these constructs are important for humans to design and program in an object-oriented manner, they are useless for the machine to run the program.
-Consequently, they are not part of the executable code in the bytecode, and cannot be traced dynamically.
+They are important for humans and they are useless for the machine to run the program.
+Consequently, they are not part of the executable code in the bytecode, and cannot be covered dynamically.

 \jdbl can generate a debloated program that breaks a few test cases.
-These cases reveal some limitations of \jdbl concerning semantic preservation, \ie, it fails to trace some classes and methods, removing necessary bytecode.
-One of the explanations is that the coverage tools that we use for tracing the usage of the code modify the bytecode of the libraries.
-Those modifications can introduce failing test cases.
-A failing test case stops the execution of the test and can introduce a truncated trace of the execution.
-Since some code is not executed after the failing assertion, some required classes or methods will not be traced and therefore debloated by \jdbl.
-For example, in the \textit{reflections} library, a library that provides a simplified reflection API, some of the tests are verifying the number of fields of a class extracted by the library.
-However, JaCoCo, \ie, one of our tracing tools, injects a field in each class, which will invalidate the asserts of \textit{reflections} tests.
+These cases reveal some limitations of \jdbl concerning behavior preservation, \ie, it fails to cover some classes and methods, removing necessary bytecode.
+One of the explanations is that the coverage tools modify the bytecode of the libraries.
+Those modifications can cause some test failures.
+A failing test case stops the execution of the test and can introduce a truncated coverage report of the execution.
+Since some code is not executed after the failing assertion, some required classes or methods will not be covered and therefore debloated by \jdbl.
+For example, in the \textit{reflections} library, a library that provides a simplified reflection API, some tests verify the number of fields of a class extracted by the library.
+However, JaCoCo injects a field in each class, which will invalidate the asserts of \textit{reflections} tests.